Whispers of the Herd

 • Labyrinth stone painting — contributing to the shared landscape

-• Pressed glass workshop — Create a small pressed glass piece to take home as a reminder of your time here.
+• Fused glass workshop — Create a small fused glass piece to take home

 EVENINGS